Detecting Hate Speech with GPT-3: Introduction

-Even though large NLP models do not have a real understanding of language, the vocabularies and the construction patterns of harmful languages can be thought of as known to them.
+Even though large NLP models do not have a real understanding of language, the vocabularies and the construction patterns of hateful language can be thought of as known to them.
 We show that this knowledge can be used to identify abusive language and even hate speech.
-In particular we consider 120 different extracts that have been categorized as `racist', `sexist', or `neither' in the single-category settings and 240 different extracts in the mixed-category settings.
+We consider 120 different extracts that have been categorized as `racist', `sexist', or `neither' in single-category settings (zero-shot, one-shot, and few-shot) and 243 different extracts in mixed-category few-shot settings.
 We ask GPT-3 to classify these based on zero-, one-, and few-shot learning, with and without instruction.
-We find that the model performs best with few-shot learning when an instruction is included.
-In that setting the model is able to accurately classify around 78 per cent of the extracts.
+We find that the model performs best with mixed-category few-shot learning.
+In that setting the model can accurately classify around 83 per cent of the racist extracts and 85 per cent of sexist extracts on average, with F1 scores of 79 per cent and 77 per cent, respectively.
 If language models can be used to identify abusive language, then not only is there potential for them to counter the production of abusive language by humans, but they could also potentially self-police.

+The remainder of this paper is structured as follows: Section \ref{background} provides background information about language models and GPT-3 in particular.
+Section \ref{methods} introduces our dataset and our experimental approach to zero-, one-, and few-shot learning.
+Section \ref{results} conveys the main findings of those experiments.
+And Section \ref{discussion} adds context and discusses some implications, next steps, and weaknesses.
+Appendices \ref{appendxa}, \ref{appendxb}, and \ref{appendxc} contain additional information.

 \hypertarget{background}{